 - WiFi scan throttling.
 You can limit how often foreground and background apps scan WiFi networks to save battery.
 WiFi scan throttling was introduced since Android Pie.

 - WiFi safe mode.
 You can prioritise WiFi stability over performance.
 This may solve your WiFi problems and actually improve the speed.
+It has nothing to do with Galaxy S20 safe mode.

 - Mobile data always active.
 You can keep mobile data always active even WiFi is active so that you can switching between mobile data connection and WiFi connection faster.
 In the SIM card status, the mobile network status should be shown as connected all the time.